AdobeDocs/experience-platform.en/help/rtcdp/destinations/salesforce-marketing-cloud-destination.md

     ![Salesforce basic information](/help/rtcdp/destinations/assets/salesforce-basic-information.png)

 4. Click **[!UICONTROL Create destination]** after filling in the fields above.
-Your destination is now connected and you can [activate segments](../../ui/activate-destinations.md) to the destination.
+Your destination is now connected and you can [activate segments](/help/rtcdp/destinations/activate-destinations.md) to the destination.

 ## Activate segments {#activate-segments}

-See [Activate profiles and segments to a destination](../../ui/activate-destinations.md) for information about the segment activation workflow.
+See [Activate profiles and segments to a destination](/help/rtcdp/destinations/activate-destinations.md) for information about the segment activation workflow.

 ## Destination attributes {#destination-attributes}

-When [activating segments](../../ui/activate-destinations.md) to the [!DNL Salesforce Marketing Cloud] destination, we recommend that you select a unique identifier from your [union schema](../../profile/home.md#profile-fragments-and-union-schemas).
+When [activating segments](/help/rtcdp/destinations/activate-destinations.md) to the [!DNL Salesforce Marketing Cloud] destination, we recommend that you select a unique identifier from your [union schema](../../profile/home.md#profile-fragments-and-union-schemas).
 Select the unique identifier and any other XDM fields that you want to export to the destination.
 For more information, see [Select which schema fields to use as destination attributes in your exported files](/help/rtcdp/destinations/email-marketing-destinations.md#destination-attributes) in Email Marketing Destinations.

 ## Exported data {#exported-data}

-For [!DNL Salesforce Marketing Cloud] destinations, Real-time CDP creates a tab-delimited `.txt` or `.csv` file in the storage location that you provided.
+For [!DNL Salesforce Marketing Cloud] destinations, Adobe Real-time CDP creates a tab-delimited `.txt` or `.csv` file in the storage location that you provided.
 For more information about the files, see [Email Marketing destinations and Cloud storage destinations](/help/rtcdp/destinations/activate-destinations.md#esp-and-cloud-storage) in the segment activation tutorial.

 <!--